 We photographed this image at San Francisco city hall during a special event that was going on at the time.
-The event staff had decorated the building with colored lights to add drama to the dinner they were planning for annual Google Party in San Francisco.
+The event staff had decorated the building with colored lights to add drama to the dinner they were planning for the annual Google Party in San Francisco.
 We thought it was a great opportunity to use the lights in our photo as a colorful background.
-We took our bride and groom to the Mayor's Balcony because we felt that this gave us the best look at the colored lights.
+We took our bride and groom to the Mayor's Balcony because we felt that this gave us the best look at the colored lights at they adorned the Rotunda area.
 Then using a 16mm Nikon wide angle lens, we created the image above.
 The image is distorted a bit and normally we would correct that, but for this picture we thought it sort of added to the effect.
 We used an off-camera umbrella light pointed at the veil to give it some detail and glow.
 By keeping the shutter speed a bit higher then I normally would, it allowed the background lights to show through to a greater extent.
 We always try to highlight the incredible architecture at SF City Hall.
 We realize that many of our brides and grooms come here for that reason.

 Christmas lights reflecting off of the walls makes for a fun and unexpected background